 Radionuclides

 Natural levels of radioactivity in food are extremely low and there is normally no specific legislation prescribing limits for radionuclides in food.
-However, in the case of a nuclear accident or radiological emergency, Council Regulation (Euratom) 2016/52 becomes active.
-This requires that special legislation is issued setting maximum permitted levels of radionuclides in food as per the table below.
+However, in the case of a nuclear accident or radiological emergency, retained EU Regulation 2016/52 becomes active.
+This requires the UK authorities to apply maximum permitted levels of radionuclides in food.

 Nuclides | Maximum permitted level (Bq/kg) |